Camps

 You will receive directions from your camp director regarding the remaining balance payment and any additional requirements.

-The cost of Selection Development Camp has increased by $500 in 2025 to cover the per athlete cost of the International Regatta.
+The cost of Selection Development Camp has increased due primarily to the increased cost of room and board, as well as boat rental fees.

 Essentials